rajivtuli2512/ai-semantic-kernel/Instructions/Labs/02-run-prompts.md

     **C#**
     ```c#
     // Create the chat history
-    var history = new ChatHistory();
+    var chatHistory = new ChatHistory();
     ```

-1. Locate the comment **Get the reply from the chat completion service** near the bottom of the file and add the following code:
+1. Locate the comment **Get the reply from the chat completion service** and add the following code:

     **Python**
     ```python